iizotov/aws-cdk-intro-workshop/workshop/content/_index.md

 weight: 1
 ---

-# Welcome Developers!
+# Hi and welcome!

 Hey there, and thanks for joining us!
 Hope you can't wait to play with this new thing we call the "AWS Cloud Development Kit" or in short, the AWS CDK.

-The AWS CDK is a new software development framework from AWS with the sole purpose of making it fun and easy to define cloud infrastructure in your favorite programming language and deploy it using AWS CloudFormation.
+The AWS CDK is a software development framework from AWS with the sole purpose of making it fun and easy to define cloud infrastructure in your favorite programming language and deploy it using AWS CloudFormation.